altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Ah..."<br/>

 Princes Latreille had adopted an excellent measure to turn the situation like this.
-The prince seemed adept in dealing with opponents who obtained powers beyond his expectation.
+The prince seemed adept in dealing with opponents who obtained powers beyond his expectation.<br/>

-Altina stated her resolve.
+Altina stated her resolve.<br/>

 "We have to do this!
 Latreille must be sure we can do it when he gave that order."<br/>